qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ## APPLY_FILAMENT_OFFSET - What it does and how to use it

-**NOTE**: *If you have applied filament offsets from using this guide before 11th Feb 2025, then these may need to all be commented out, as the automated filament offset system should largely make doing filament specific offsets unnecessary.*

 The idea behind `APPLY_FILAMENT_OFFSET` is to do away with the fiddling about with the global Z offset when changing to filaments that prefer a different Z offset to the replaced filament.
 By and large the automated filament nozzle temperature management system should set the correct offset for almost all